 When a borrower applies for a loan, the lender must evaluate their reliability to make future monthly payments.
 Beyond requests for information on a borrower’s current financial situation and income, many lenders will also want to see their borrowing and payment history.

 Inc. Magazine described this as a borrower’s creditworthiness.
 It’s a deep look at past behaviors and current debts to determine how likely a borrower is to maintain a new loan.
-In addition to this personal information, lenders will take into consideration the size of the loan being requested and the length of the commitment.
+In addition to this personal information, lenders will consider the size of the requested loan and the commitment length.

 Combined, these factors paint a picture of the borrower that helps lenders understand the risk level of a loan.
 While this has long been the traditional credit risk management process, it fails to acknowledge additional internal and external factors that could affect the risk of a loan.